-let m = Message::Write(String::from("hello"));
+v let m = Message::Write(String::from("hello"));

 m.call();

 The body of the method would use self to get the value that we called the method on.
-In this example, we’ve created a variable m that has the value Message::Write("hello"), and that is what self will be in the body of the call method when m.call() runs.
+In this example, we’ve created a variable m v that has the value Message::Write("hello"), and that is what self will be in the body of the call method u when m.call() runs.

 Let’s look at another enum in the standard library that is very common and useful: Option.

-The Option Enum and its Advantages Over Null Values
+The Option Enum and Its Advantages Over Null Values

 In the previous section, we looked at how the IpAddr enum let us use Rust’s type system to encode more information than just the data into our program.
-This section is a case study of Option, which is another enum defined by the standard library.
+This section explores a case study of Option, which is another enum defined by the standard library.
 The Option type is used in many places because it encodes the very common scenario in which a value could be something or it could be nothing.
 Expressing this concept in terms of the type system means the compiler can check that you’ve handled all the cases you should be handling, which can prevent bugs that are extremely common in other programming languages.

-Programming language design is often thought of in terms of which features you include, but the features you leave out are important too.
-Rust does not have the null feature that many other languages have.
+Programming language design is often thought of in terms of which features you include, but the features you exclude are important too.
+Rust doesn’t have the null feature that many other languages have.
 Null is a value that means there is no value there.
 In languages with null, variables can always be in one of two states: null or not-null.

-The inventor of null has this to sayexplains its use this way:
+In “Null References: The Billion Dollar Mistake,” Tony Hoare, the inventor of null, has this to say:

-I call it my billion-dollar mistake.
+I call it my billion dollar mistake.
 At that time, I was designing the first comprehensive type system for references in an object-oriented language.
 My goal was to ensure that all use of references should be absolutely safe, with checking performed automatically by the compiler.
 But I couldn’t resist the temptation to put in a null reference, simply because it was so easy to implement.
 This has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years.

-Tony Hoare “Null References: The Billion Dollar Mistake”

 prod: check reference citation